7368697661/7368697661.github.io/content/Book of October/6-lilies-of-the-field.md

 ---
-title: Lilies of the Field
+title: "Lilies of the Field"
 tags:
 - boo
 ---